 McGregor v Genco (FC) Ltd £135,000

-The claimant’s was aged 58, developed she malignant mesothelioma of the pleura.
-She began suffering with symptoms of mesothelioma in May 2012 with shortness of breath and lethargy and was diagnosed in August.
+The claimant was aged 58, she developed malignant mesothelioma of the pleura.
+She began suffering from symptoms of mesothelioma in May 2012 with shortness of breath and lethargy and was diagnosed in August.
 The prognosis was poor.

-Total award for the asbestos compensation after death £135,000
+The total award for the asbestos compensation after death: £135,000

 International Energy Group Ltd v Zurich Insurance plc UK Branch £250,000

-A case that involved death due to exposure to asbestos causing mesothelioma where the employee inhaled asbestos fibers in course of employment over many years.
+A case that involved death due to exposure to asbestos causing mesothelioma where the employee inhaled asbestos fibres in course of employment over many years.

 The employee retired in April 2008, but he did not enjoy a long retirement.
 In the same year, July 2008 he was diagnosed as suffering from mesothelioma and he died within about a year from diagnosis.